tetrep/alert1/README.md

 ## install

 ## update
-Settings are static now, the extension is always on, sound is always off, and all pages are injected into.
-If you want to changed any of this do so via the `settings.json` and `content.json` files.
+The extension is always injected into the page.
+If disabled via the pop-up, notifications will stop but the content script will still inject and hook `alert(1)`.
+To change this, manually edit the `settings.json` and `content.json` files.

 Download the repo and load it as an unpacked extension.
 Edit the top box in the extension's options page to contain a JavaScript array of regex strings, i.e. if you want to load the extension on all pages, use `["."]`.
 Save your settings.
 Enable/disable (it's disabled by default) the extension via its icon's pop-up.